joshismayank/cub-swe-scripts/README.md

 *install xlrd: pip install xlrd\

 Download assignment:\
-	- this script uses git ssh to download repositories\
+&nbsp- this script uses git ssh to download repositories\
-	- to download any assignment, make sure you add the assignment to the script.
+&nbsp&nbsp- to download any assignment, make sure you add the assignment to the script.
 Please refer to 'Add assignment section'\
 	- to enable ssh for git, go through the documentation: 'https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh'\
 	- github id's of student: this can be downloaded from github classroom. login to github classroom -> go to desired classroom -> go to settings -> roster management -> download\
 	- command line parameters to be provided:\